 In the past, most studies of far-UVC were performed on mice, not humans.
 However, a hospital in Japan released a study on the impact of far-UVC on humans in August 2020.
 The study found no side effects from far-UVC.

 One benefit of far-UVC fixtures is the ability to constantly fight germs within a space.
-Manufacturers like Healthe are developing far-UVC products that can run all of the time instead of running only in empty rooms.

 Right now, there is a threshold limit for the dose of UV in an occupied space over an eight hour period.
 That may limit the amount of disinfection provided to surfaces.